robinhood/faust/docs/introduction.rst

 Some features are planned, but not available in the first version

--Joins-
+Joins
     Faust will soon support Table/Table, Stream/Stream, and Table/Stream
     joins.

--Table HTTP API-
+Table HTTP API
     Query tables using the Faust HTTP server.

--Delayed messages-
+Delayed messages
     Send messages to be processed later, e.g. *"after two days, do something"*.

 .. _`mypy`: http://mypy-lang.org